Xceptance/xlt-documentation/content/en/xtc/loadtesting/180-reports.md

 Prompt for creating an intermediate test report
 {{< /image >}}

+Only one intermediate report can be created at a time.
+The trigger button is disabled whenever another intermediate report is in progress.

-Creating an intermediate report also generated an intermediate [test result](../175-results) which can be used to create a [custom intermediate report](../175-results/#creating-a-report-from-results) using settings other than the defaults.
+Creating an intermediate report also generates an intermediate [test result](../175-results) which can be used to create a [custom intermediate report](../175-results/#creating-a-report-from-results) using settings other than the defaults.

 ## Custom Reports